Child support payments can be collected privately or by Services Australia (Child Support).

 If the paying parent is living in a country without an agreement with Australia, it may be difficult to get any child support or child maintenance.
 In most cases, Australian maintenance orders and assessments will have no force in these countries and there will be no government support to help you get payments.

-The DHS can tell you if you need a court order or an assessment, but they can’t help you get a court order.
+Services Australia (Child Support) can tell you if you need a court order or an assessment, but they can’t help you get a court order.
 Get legal advice.

 You may need legal advice if: